stevegrubb/libcap-ng/README.md

 libcap-ng
 =========

-The libcap-ng library should make programming with posix capabilities easier.
+The libcap-ng library should make programming with POSIX capabilities easier.
 The library has some utilities to help you analyse a system for apps that may have too much privileges.